po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/27-Evr_Git-Branch/README.md

 ![](./Images/08-branch-deleted.png)

-* Congratulations, you have now completed our first branch lifecycle!
+* Congratulations, you have now completed your first branch lifecycle!
 We successfuly created an isolated environment on a new branch so that we could write and test code for a new feature, a README.md file.
 Once we were finished adding text to README.md, we merged the feature branch with our main code base on `main`.
 Once our feature was successfully merged, we then closed the feature branch, since we no longer needed to do work on the README.md file.

 ### Hints